Brief description of list of tension members posts -part 2.

 If the tension member of Example 3.4 is welded as shown in Figure 3.13, determine the effective area.

-This is the link to post 9: Solved problems for the effective net area.
+The link to post 9: Solved problems for the effective net area.

 Practice problem-transverse weld of a WT section.

-This is the 10th post of the Tension Member’s Posts which includes a Practice problem for the Transverse weld of a WT section., this is case 3 for the shear lag factor table D3.1.
+This is the 10th post of the Tension Member’s Posts which includes a Practice problem for the Transverse weld of a WT section, this is case 3 for the shear lag factor table D3.1.
 A given WT5x15 section Of A922 steel with transverse weld to its flange as shown in Figure P3-32 is required to find The LRFD and ASD values neglecting the block shear.

 WT section with a transverse weld